gustavo-armenta/CookieAuthenticationSample/README.md

 	}
 SelfHost\Hubs\AuthorizeEchoHub.cs
 -
-Attribute Authorize (Microsoft.AspNet.SignalR.AuthorizeAttribute) can be used to authorize hubs
+Attribute Authorize (Microsoft.AspNet.SignalR.AuthorizeAttribute) can be used to authorize hubs.
+Also used in WebHost project as a link.

 	using Microsoft.AspNet.SignalR;
 	using System.Threading.Tasks;